 Without the false perception of control, all you have left is love.
 Love is powerful, and it begins with forgiving yourself.

-It is very likely that you child will heal from the eating disorder and go on to be successful at life and love.
-But right now you are forced to face the fact that she or he has an eating disorder and is struggling mightily.
+It is very likely that your child will heal from the eating disorder and go on to be successful in life and love.
+But right now you are forced to face the fact that they have an eating disorder and is struggling mightily.
 This is a terrible fact for any loving parent to face.
 We want our children to be happy and well-adjusted.
 We want our kids to be healthy.
 We do not want them to suffer.

 Honor the natural and heartfelt feelings of loss that arise inside of you regarding the eating disorder.
 Mourn your vision of having a perfect child who lives without pain and suffering.
 This is a natural and powerful wish for all parents.
 We all do the best we can for our kids, and it’s virtually impossible to avoid hoping for an excellent outcome.

 Cry, rage, mourn.
 Reflect on the vision you had of raising a perfectly well-adjusted child who feels no pain and is free of illness.
 Then let that vision go so that your child can be a wonderfully imperfect, mostly happy, mostly successful, human being.